MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 - Windows 11
 ---

-# Configure Surface Docks with Surface IT Toolkit & SEMM
+# Configure UEFI settings for Surface Docks

 IT admins can secure and manage ports on Surface Dock 2 or Surface Thunderbolt 4 Dock by configuring UEFI settings in a Windows Installer configuration package (.msi file) deployed to compatible Surface devices across a corporate environment.